 Mind you, it's a delicate balance.
-The right amount with Sunday tea beforehand and the cycle down, matches and wobble back through the quiet lanes of St Ives go like a dream and I return triumphant, making it one of the best possible evening's entertainment.
+The right amount with Sunday tea beforehand and the cycle down, matches and wobble back through the quiet lanes of St Ives go like a dream.
+I return triumphant, making it one of the best possible evening's entertainment.
 A little too much and the wobble starts in the middle of the matches, I don't stand a chance and it's anyone's guess where I'll end up on the cycle ride home.

 So here's the recipe.
 No chemicals are used, just all natural ingredients other than Milton baby liquid to sterilise equipment.
 A great Autumn wine to make.
 Why not try some of the other Allotment Heaven easy recipes?

 I started making this wine for two reasons... firstly its a shame so many apples go to waste in Autumn, and secondly because I was fed up trying to find wine in the shops that didn't have the 'contains sulphites' message hidden away on the back label.
 Sulphites can cause allergies and a headache.